Oxynet is a powerful AI-driven toolset for the automatic interpretation of cardiopulmonary exercise test (CPET) data.

 Usage

-To use the inference model, input CPET data including VO2, VCO2, VE, PetO2, PetCO2, VEVO2, and VEVCO2.
-Pyoxynet handles data interpolation, supporting sec-by-sec, breath-by-breath, and averaged data.
+To use the inference model, provide CPET data including VO₂, VCO₂, VE, PetO₂, PetCO₂, VE/VO₂, and VE/VCO₂.
+Pyoxynet automatically handles data interpolation and supports multiple data formats: second-by-second, breath-by-breath, and averaged data.

 import pyoxynet